1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 ---

-Expansion modules for LMx controller types are named "ClipIn-module".
+Expansion modules for LMU controller types are named "ClipIn-module".
 There seem to be different types for the specific needs (e.g. relay module, solar module).
 In general, the main appelation seems to be **AGU2.5x** (where the "x" seems to label the respective version), the bus connection usually takes place via the connector "X50".

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/AGU255.JPG">